Olical/dotfiles/README.md

 Package names (that are correct for Arch Linux at least) can be found in `packages.txt`.
 A lot of the packages can only be found on the AUR, so you'll want to install these with something like [yaourt][].
 Install everything with `yaourt --needed -S $(cat packages)`.
 You'll need the wiki for the [inifinality font patches][infinality] installation.

+Follow the normal Arch guides for installation of the OS, X11 and other such fluff.
+These dotfiles assume an already working X11 environment, it's the layer on top of the machine, not the machine itself.

 [Wolfy87]: https://github.com/Wolfy87
 [@OliverCaldwell]: https://twitter.com/OliverCaldwell
 [the unlicence]: http://unlicense.org/